R63 (South Africa): Northern Cape and Western Cape

-The R63 begins 20 kilometres east of Calvinia, Northern Cape at an intersection with the R27 Road.
-It heads eastwards for 92 kilometres to the town of Williston, where it meets the R353 Road.
-From Williston, the R63 heads eastwards for 128 kilometres to the town of Carnarvon, where it meets the southern terminus of the R386 Road.
-At this junction, the R63 turns southwards and heads 63 kilometres to the town of Loxton, where it meets the northern terminus of the R381.
-At this junction, the R63 turns eastwards and heads 80 kilometres to the city of Victoria West, where it meets the N12 National Route.
+The R63 begins 20 kilometres east of Calvinia, Northern Cape at an intersection with the R27 road.
+It heads eastwards for 92 kilometres to the town of Williston, where it meets the R353 road.
+From Williston, the R63 heads eastwards for 128 kilometres to the town of Carnarvon, where it meets the southern terminus of the R386 road.
+At this junction, the R63 turns southwards and heads 63 kilometres to the town of Loxton, where it meets the northern terminus of the R381 road.
+At this junction, the R63 turns eastwards and heads 80 kilometres to the city of Victoria West, where it meets the N12 national route.

 From Victoria West, the R63 heads south-east.
-48 kilometres from Victoria West, just after crossing into the Western Cape, the R63 meets the N1 National Route.
-From The N1 junction, the R63 continues south-east to the town of Murraysburg.
-From Murraysburg, the R63 continues south-east to cross into the Eastern Cape and enter the city of Graaff-Reinet.
+After 48 kilometres, just after crossing into the Western Cape, the R63 meets the N1 national route.
+From the N1 junction, the R63 continues south-east for 42 kilometres to the town of Murraysburg.
+From Murraysburg, the R63 continues south-east for 89 kilometres as the Ouberg Pass to cross into the Eastern Cape and enter the city of Graaff-Reinet.

 Eastern Cape

-In Graaff-Reinet Central, the R63 meets the N9 National Route and the R61 Road and all 3 routes share one road southwards before the R63 becomes its own road south-south-east in the southern suburbs of Graaff-Reinet.
-As the R63 enters Graaff-Reinet, it bypasses the Nqweba Dam and it crosses the Sundays River 3 times (before, during and after sharing a road with the N9/R61).
-From Graaff-Reinet, the R63 heads southwards for 23 kilometres to meet the northern terminus of the R75 Road.
-At this junction, the R63 turns eastwards and heads east-south-east for 98 kilometres, through Pearston (where it becomes the Bruintjieshoogte Pass), to the city of Somerset East, where it crosses the Little Fish River twice.
-The R63 heads eastwards for another 21 kilometres to the town of Cookhouse, where it meets the N10 National Route and crosses the Great Fish River.
+The R63 bypasses the Nqweba Dam and crosses the Sundays River to enter Graaff-Reinet as Stockenstroom Street before turning eastwards as Caledon Street to meet the N9 national route and the R61 road at the Church Square in Graaff-Reinet Central.
+All 3 routes share one road southwards to cross the Sundays River and enter the southern suburbs, where the southwards road remains as the N9 and R61 while the R63 becomes the road to the south-south-east to cross the Sundays River one last time and exit the city.
+From Graaff-Reinet, the R63 heads southwards for 23 kilometres to meet the northern terminus of the R75 road.
+At this junction, the R63 turns eastwards and heads east-south-east for 98 kilometres, through Pearston (where it becomes the Bruintjieshoogte Pass), to the city of Somerset East, where it crosses the Little Fish River three times.
+The R63 heads eastwards for another 21 kilometres to the town of Cookhouse, where it meets the N10 national route and crosses the Great Fish River.